-For every student receiving special education services, consideration will be given during the IEP Review/Revision session before the student enters into grade nine (9), as to the possibilities for achieving the requirement for a regular diploma.
+For every student receiving special education services, consideration will be given during the IEP Review/Revision session prior to the student's entry into grade nine (9), as to the possibilities for achieving the requirement for a regular diploma.
 Parents will assist in the decision and sign a permission form indicating the choice of curriculum for the student.